grain-lang/grain-lang.org/src_blog/_posts/Grain-Formatter.md

 Both write the reformatted code to stdout.

 Coming soon will be a check mode and an in-place rewrite mode.
+Check mode scans code for a proper match to the formatter style without reformatting - useful for CI checks to ensure all code is properly formatted.

-The LSP in the VSCode language extension for Grain now supports whole document formatting, so if you enable `Format On Save` it will reformat all the code each time you save.
-Code section formatting will be in the next release.
+The next version of the LSP in the VSCode language extension for Grain to be released alongside the formatter supports whole document formatting, so if you enable `Format On Save` it will reformat all the code each time you save.
+Code section formatting will be in a minor release after that.

 ## Example of formatting choices